controversies-of-science/science-collective/README.md

 | [![Innovation's Long Tail](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-innovations-long-tail.jpg)](https://www.controversiesofscience.com/long-tail/worldview/card) |
 |:---:|
 | Just as Amazon.com created a "long-tail" business by supporting millions of one-off sales, we can also facilitate collaboration by creating a platform which supports one-off informational exchanges |

-I don't expect this feature to exist right away, because there needs to be enough social network history for there to be a need to condense the existing feeds into a more targeted service.

 *A System for Categorizing Contributions* - The following list is a schema which can act as the basis for categorizing, rewarding and discovering the informational content that is the backbone for tracking scientific controversies.
 I don't expect that participants would always bin these properly, so there would need to be a process for correcting binning mistakes.